-- 1) With power disconnected from the kiln and with the kiln empty, turn the vent on. - 2) Start with the bypass valve in the fully closed position.
-This will give it the maximum suction in the kiln. - 3) Light a piece of paper on fire or something that will create smoke.
-Blow it out, and hold it near the cracks around the closed lid. - 4) If the smoke is being pulled into the kiln around these door cracks, open the Bypass (decreasing flow from the kiln) until the smoke stops being pulled in, then back up the valve slightly, so the draw increases just slightly again.
-Try this when kiln is at about 100°F. - 5) You can do the same test directly at the bottom hole with the kiln open also to test the differential between the pull at the actual suction hole from the kiln and the pull around the lid.
+1) With the kiln off and with the kiln empty, turn the vent on.

+2) Start with the bypass valve in the fully closed position.
+This will give it the maximum suction in the kiln.

+3) Light a piece of paper on fire or something that will create smoke.
+Blow it out, and hold it near the cracks around the closed lid.

+4) If the smoke is being pulled into the kiln around these door cracks, open the Bypass (decreasing flow from the kiln) until the smoke stops being pulled in, then back up the valve slightly, so the draw increases just slightly again.
+Try this again when kiln is at about 100°F.

+5) You can do the same test directly at the bottom hole with the kiln open also to test the differential between the pull at the actual suction hole from the kiln and the pull around the lid.
+(However, if you do htis make sure the kiln is disconnected from the power to avoid the risk of eletrocution).